SISCA is proud to host the 3rd Annual Nowruz Celebration at Seattle City Hall! Learn more below.

 “Nowruz transcends national borders, religious divides and other differences to unite communities with bonds of goodwill.
 Such common purpose can help humanity rise to this moment in history.” – Secretary-General Ban Ki-moon

 Come experience this joyful celebration with us!
 Meet the Persians among us who hail from Afghanistan, Albania, Azerbaijan, the Former Yugoslav Republic of Macedonia, India, Iran (Islamic Republic of), Kazakhstan, Kyrgyzstan, Tajikistan, Turkey and Turkmenistan.
 See how we proudly pass this tradition on to future generations and how we share its positive messages with our American neighbors.

-To learn more about the Haftsin Table, the symbol of Nowruz, go here.
+Learn more about the Haftseen Table, the symbol of Nowruz, here.